-I met Lisa Bartelt, today’s Nothing So Broken guest blogger, at a local writers’ group.
+I met Lisa Bartelt, today’s guest blogger, at a local writers’ group.
 Our love of the written word was, in itself, enough to generate kinship, but a five-minute conversation revealed far more common ground than just our art.
 In person, as in her beautiful writing, Lisa goes deep, fast.
 She wrestles with weighty thoughts, proclaims hope in the midst of suffering, and stands against the injustices of our broken world.
 Lisa is a brave truth-teller, as you will see today.
-I am honored to call her a friend, and proud to end the Nothing So Broken series with Lisa’s story of redemption through brokenness.
+I am honored to call her a friend, and proud to be entrusted with Lisa’s story of redemption through brokenness.

 Guest Post by Lisa Bartelt